hardikp911/testing/README.md

 # testing
-testing this is the automation work to push the code directly to the server using ftp details
+testing this is the automation work to push the code directly to the server using ftp details.